 Not a recycling symbol

 The Green Dot symbol does not mean that the packaging it is applied to is recyclable.
 It does not have any environmental or recycling meaning; therefore, should not be used to bolster an environmental claim.
-When looking for a suitable logo to promote environmental credentials or packaging recyclability there are a variety which can be considered.
+When looking for a suitable logo to promote environmental credentials or packaging recyclability there are a variety that can be considered.
 Please see our Green Dot Code of Practice for more information.

 Packaging placed onto the UK market, which displays the Green Dot symbol, must be licensed.

 It is not mandatory to display the Green Dot on packaging in the UK because we currently use the PRN system to help recover and recycle packaging waste.
-However, if a business exports to other European countries it may be required to display the Green Dot on its packaging to demonstrate compliance.

 We are a member of OPRL (On-Pack Recycling Label), which provides a consistent recycling message for UK consumers and we encourage producers to consider using this.
-Unless there are environmental reasons for using common packaging across different markets where the Green Dot might be required, we encourage producers not to use the Green Dot in the UK to avoid any confusion to consumers.

 If your company is registered in the UK and is a full member of our Packaging, WEEE or Batteries compliance schemes it can use the Green Dot symbol in the UK for free (this does not include small WEEE/ battery customers).
 All we ask is you let us know you are using the Green Dot symbol, agree to the Terms and Conditions and provide us with basic information on the types of packaging the Green Dot is displayed on.